JoinColony/colonyJS/docs/_Docs_GetStarted.md

 ```

 Save the file, and run with `$ node example.js` - You should see your new cool colony and token appear on your private blockchain!

+What's next?
+Continue on to the [Task Lifecycle](/colonyjs/docs-task-lifecycle) to learn how to interact with colony tasks.